About the Section

 Members and Membership

-The section has 226 members (as of January 2021).
+The section has 238 members (as of June 2024).
+Membership of the section is generally open to university members of all status groups.
+This applies to professors as well as representatives of mid-level faculty and students from various disciplines who are looking for and want to promote dialogue in the field of migration and ethnic minorities.
 In addition to sociology, the main disciplines represented are educational science, communication and cultural studies.
 In addition to university members, employees from research institutions and public authorities are represented.
 The vast majority of new members who have joined since 2013 are younger colleagues.
 Membership in the GSA is desired in the sense of networking, but is not a condition for section membership.